-Paul Drew (BA Exeter, PhD Lancaster) is a conversation analyst whose research includes the basic communicative processes and practices of ordinary interaction, including those associated with social action, repair/self-correction, and turn design; as well as the more specialised interactions in such institutional/organisational settings as criminal courts, social welfare agencies, and especially medical settings, including primary care, oncology, neurology (epilepsy, dementia), neonatology, and telephone therapy.
+Paul Drew (BA Exeter, PhD Lancaster) is a conversation analyst whose research focuses on the basic communicative processes and practices of ordinary interaction, especially those associated with social action, repair/self-correction, and turn design.
+He works also on more specialised interactions in such settings as criminal courts, social welfare agencies, and medical practice -most recently in neurology (epilepsy, dementia), neonatology, and telephone psychological therapy.
 He has conducted applied and consultancy research (aimed at improving the effectiveness of communication) in some of these settings.
-He has taught extensively internationally, including research training workshops in CA, in Europe, China and the US.
-He is a Visiting Professor in the Department of Foreign Languages, Shanxi University, China, an honorary member of the China Pragmatics Association, and an honorary Visiting Professor at the University of Huddersfield.
+He has taught extensively internationally, including CA research training workshops in Europe, China and the US.
+He is an honorary member of the China Pragmatics Association, and an honorary Visiting Professor at the University of Huddersfield.
 He has an honorary degree from the University of Helsinki.

 My current research divides fairly evenly between the basic practices of ordinary (social) interaction, and the communicative practices in medicine, usually in doctor-patient interaction.
 I’m working in broadly four principal areas, two each in basic research and in medical interactions.
 These are:

-Telephone delivery of low-intensity (CBT) therapy for patients with anxiety and depression: I am working (with Annie Irvine) on an NIHR-funded study, ‘Enhancing the quality of psychological interventions delivered by telephone’ (EQUITy).
-This is a five-year programme of multi-disciplinary research, led and coordinated by Penny Bee and Peter Bowers at the University of Manchester, which aims to improve the way that psychological interventions are delivered over the telephone.
-Annie and I are analysing the interaction between patients and practitioners in telephone-mediated therapy sessions, in a number of centres around the country.
+Telephone delivery of low-intensity (CBT) therapy for patients with anxiety and depression: This is an NIHR-funded study, ‘Enhancing the quality of psychological interventions delivered by telephone’ (EQUITy), a 5-year programme of multi-disciplinary research, led and coordinated by Penny Bee and Peter Bowers at the University of Manchester, which aims to improve the way that psychological interventions are delivered over the telephone.
+My role has been to analyse – with Annie Irvine (King’s College London) - the interaction between patients and practitioners in telephone-mediated therapy sessions, in a number of centres around the country.

 Prof. Paul Drew